autoplot/documentation/javadoc/org/autoplot/jythonsupport/ui/NamedURIListTool.md

+# org.autoplot.jythonsupport.ui.NamedURIListTool

-# org.autoplot.jythonsupport.ui.NamedURIListToolGUI for creating a list of URIs and variables associated with them.
+GUI for creating a list of URIs and variables associated with them.

-NamedURIListTool( )
+# NamedURIListTool( )

 ***